DJNgoma/DOM_Calculator/README.md

 ## Firstly I created a simple set of files to play around with, the calculator is still a work in progress.

+1. Download the current repo and just fire up the index.html

 ## Secondly I got things ready for get using the following terminal commands:

 Initialise git in the current directory